mammothgeospatial/qgis-in-mineral-exploration/docs/source/how_to/merging.rst

 Merge Adjacent Satellite Image Scenes
 =====================================

 When merging adjacent satellite scenes, it is sometime difficult to remove the join lines between images.
-The best way to solve this is to use the Ofeo Toolbox - installed by defaults but not enabled by default.
+The best way to solve this is to use the Orfeo Toolbox - installed by defaults but not enabled by default.

 .. image:: img/OTB.jpg
   :align: center